 Does this frighten you?
 He sure frightened me when I was 7.

 All of these characters did background vocals and they also took turn on lead vocals, depending on the song.
 The songs they played were pretty much everything from 60s pop to country to 80s hits (which would’ve been current at the time).
-During the wait for the shows to begin, there were TVs placed in the eating area which featured current music videos (I distinctly remember a censored version of George Michael’s ‘I Want Your Sex’ called ‘I Want Your Love’ playing), plus a few movie poster parodies such as a Chuck E. Cheese spoof of Crocodile Dundee (“Crocodile Chuckee”?).
+During the wait for the shows to begin, there were TVs placed in the eating area which featured current music videos (I distinctly remember a censored version of George Michael’s ‘I Want Your Sex’ called ‘I Want Your Love’ playing… or am I making that up?), plus a number of movie poster parodies.

 Last but not least, on the right stage is Billy Bob Brockali, Showbiz Pizza’s mascot.
-He played banjo and in my mind, was the absolute star of the show.
-He sang as well, but I don’t think he joined in with the rest of the band for every song.
+He played banjo and was the chain’s mascot.
+He sang, but I don’t think he joined in with the rest of the band for every song.
 Sharing the stage with Billy Bob is Looney Bird, who apparently hung out a lot in an oil drum.
 He wasn’t a member of the band and only poked his head out for comedy bits.

 Other background characters were Baby Bear Choo-Choo, who did nothing but poke his out out of a small tree stump, but I always found it to be a fun challenge to keep my eyes open for any of his appearances.
 Then there was Antioch, the birthday spider, that would drop down from the ceiling near Fatz during songs, usually at birthday parties.

-Oh… In all this talk about animatronics and video games, I forgot to mention the pizza!
+Oh… with all this talk about animatronics and video games, I forgot to mention the pizza!
 Hey, I was just a kid, and I know there’s a lot of bashing in regards to the quality of pizza that the current Chuck E. Cheese’s are offering up, but to me, the pizza was pretty darn good.
-I remember ordering sausage pizza there alot.
-I remember them having a huge pepper shaker, the ones with those round shavings of pepper and I always used to pour on the parmesan cheese as well.
+I remember ordering sausage pizza there a lot.
+I remember them having a huge pepper shaker, the ones with those round shavings of pepper and I always used to pour on the Parmesan cheese as well.

-I don’t know if that Lynchburg Showbiz Pizza Place is open today as a Chuck E. Cheese’s or not.
-I would imagine it probably isn’t, but darn if that lot doesn’t hold a load of great memories from my childhood.
-Maybe experience varies by store, but all I’ve heard in the last few years is nothing but bad things about Chuck E. Cheese’s: from the variety of games, to the the attitude of employees, to the quality of pizza and prizes.
+Experience varies by store, but all I’ve heard in the last few years is nothing but bad things about the Chuck E. Cheese chain: from the (lack of) variety of games, to the attitude of employees, to the quality of pizza and prizes.
 It’s a shame.
-Showbiz Pizza Place was a magical world in the 1980s and the time spent there and the characters are something I’ll always cherish in my heart.
+ShowBiz Pizza Place was a magical world in the 1980s and the time spent there and the characters are something I’ll always cherish in my heart.